TeddyMuli/cw-fe-assestment-task-1/OUTPUT.md

   - Fix: Change component name to HeroSection for clarity.
 2. Heading
   - Issue: Heading didn't match designs
-  - Fix: Add break to create second line
+  - Fix: Add max width to create second line
+3. Mobile Responsivenes
+  - Issue: Lack of spacing in smaller screens
+  - Fix: Apply a width of 90% in smaller screens for spacing